 Along with intensity, fatigue is the second surefire way to increase fast-twitch muscle fiber recruitment.
 Your body's first impulse is to recruit slow-twitch fibers, but once you fatigue those fibers, it has to recruit fast-twitch fibers to do what is being asked of it.

-Make Fast-Twitch Fibers a Priority
+How to Make Fast-Twitch Fibers a Priority

-- Workout 1: Heavy, 1-5 repetitions, 3-5 minutes rest, compound movements
+- Workout 1: Heavy, 1-5 reps, rest 3-5 min., compound movements

-- Workout 2: 8-12 repetitions, 60-90 seconds rest, mainly compound movements
+- Workout 2: 8-12 reps, rest 60-90 sec., mainly compound movements

-- Workout 3: 12+ repetitions, 30-60 seconds rest, supersets, compound and isolation movements
+- Workout 3: 12+ reps, rest 30-60 sec., supersets, compound and isolation movements

 On heavy days, prioritize movements that recruit the most muscle, such as squats, deadlifts, bench presses, shoulder presses, dips, and pull-ups.
-On your 8-12 repetition days, keep workout density high and hammer out repetitions one after the other.
-Regardless of the pain you may experience, don't pause in the middle of a set.
+On those days, rest big and focus on moving heavy weight.